cross-org/kv/README.md

 **cross/kv**

-## Efficient cross-runtime Key/Value database for JavaScript and TypeScript
+A cross-platform, hierarchical Key/Value database for JavaScript and TypeScript, that work in all major runtimes (Node.js, Deno and Bun).

 ### **Features**

 - **Simple Key/Value Storage:** Store and retrieve data easily using hierarchical keys.
-- **Cross-Runtime Compatibility:** Works in Node.js, Deno, browser environments, and potentially other JavaScript runtimes.
+- **Cross-Runtime Compatibility:** Works in Node.js, Deno and Bun.
-- **Flexible Data Types:** Support for strings, numbers, objects, dates, and more.
+- **Flexible Data Types:** Support for strings, numbers, objects, dates, maps, sets and more.
 - **Hierarchical Structure:** Organize data with multi-level keys for a logical structure.
-- **Key Ranges:** Retrieve ranges of data efficiently using `KVKeyRange` objects.
+- **Key Ranges:** Retrieve ranges of data efficiently using key ranges.
-- **Indexed:** Data is indexed to provide faster lookups (detail how your indexing works).
+- **Indexed:** In-memory index to provide faster lookups of large datasets.

 ### **Installation**